-Access
+Access:

-Access to the properties is by air or by launching a boat from the marina at the south end of Pitt Lake: Water taxi service is also available.
+Access to the properties is by air or by launching a boat from the south end of Pitt Lake:

 Air-Helicopter or floatplane access is available from the Pitt Meadows Airport located on Harris Road 3 km (1.9 miles) south from downtown Pitt Meadows.
 Facilities include three paved runways, floatplane dock on north side of the Fraser River, and control tower.